derekmerck/CopyDICOM/README.md

 $ ansible-playbook testbench.yml
 ````

+Then login to `http://admin:changeme@localhost:8000` and add indices and get a HEC token.
+It seems to work best to turn off the global SSL on the HEC inputs, as well.

 ## Dose Data

 For any accession, any series = 997 is ONLY dose data series = 997